ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 | ------------------------------------------------|-------------------------------------------|-----------------------------------|
 | `software-defined-storage.cluster.view`         | Reader                                    | View cluster properties and details |
 | `software-defined-storage.cluster.update`       | Manager                                   | Update cluster quota and properties |
-{: caption="Compute-specific IAM actions for FusionaaS" caption-side="bottom"}
+{: caption="Compute-specific IAM actions for Fusion" caption-side="bottom"}

 ## Assigning access to IBM Fusion as a service in the console